fbpx

 FacebookTwitterWhatsApp

-The first time I came across that phrase, “Nai Ni Who?” on billboards along Haile Selassie Avenue, that would be about three years ago, I wondered for a moment what that was before I refocused my attention back to my phone.
+The first time I came across the phrase, “Nai Ni Who?” on billboards along Haile Selassie Avenue, that would be about three years ago, I wondered for a moment what that was before I refocused my attention back to my phone.
 I have problems with language.
 If it is not proper English or proper Kiswahili, I may not understand it because sometimes I begin to think too much about the hidden meanings and I miss out on the soft, obvious things.
 A few days after seeing the billboards, I went to Alliance Francaise to see what was on exhibition during one of those lazy campus afternoons.
 Once again, I saw that “Nai Ni Who?” thing.
 It was an art exhibition about who and what makes up Nairobi.
-Then I understood; Nai Ni Who? was, to write in long form, simply, “Who is Nairobi”.
+Then I understood; Nai Ni Who? was, to write in long-form, simply, “Who is Nairobi”.

-The more I went around the portraits and read what was written, the more I realised that, in deed, I might not have as much knowledge or awareness about Nairobi as I like to think that I have.
+The more I went around the portraits and read what was written, the more I realised that, indeed, I might not have as much knowledge or awareness about Nairobi as I like to think that I have.
 Just so I am sure that I am not leaving anyone behind, Nai Ni Who? is an annual festival that happens during the months of July and August and it looks at all the various people, cultures and activities that condense to form what is then known as the city of Nairobi.
 These festival takes place around various neighborhoods in Nairobi while placing emphasis on the fact that, every hood has a unique aspect about it which, when brought together with aspects of other places, form the comprehensive identity of Nairobi.

 Nai Ni Who?, which is one of the programs run by The GoDown Arts Centre in Nairobi invites all Nairobians to conversations, activities both online and physically to engage and discuss what really the capital city of Kenya is.